Dental Implants - Rochester, NY

 Facing the day without a complete and confident smile can often be a struggle; thankfully, this situation doesn’t have to be permanent with Vollo Dental Group’s experienced support.
-We offer several reconstructive services for regaining what’s been lost, and dental implants are right at the top of the list because of their outstanding health and aesthetic benefits.
+We offer several reconstructive services for regaining what’s been lost, and dental implants in Rochester are right at the top of the list because of their outstanding health and aesthetic benefits.

 You may not know this, but your natural tooth is composed of two distinct parts: the white, visible crown and the root beneath the gums.
 Without a tooth root in place, patients are likely to experience jawbone deterioration and damaged oral health as a result.
 Dental implants are the only treatment option that starts with this essential support system, creating a finished “tooth” that is complete, strong, and long-lasting.

 Dental implants have truly changed the way we approach dentistry.
 Whether our team is working on replacing a single tooth, stabilizing a denture, or recreating an entire arch of teeth, they’ve given us the ability to solve the serious problems caused by tooth loss with long-term success and predictability.
 To get started here in Rochester, NY, please don’t hesitate to contact our office!
 Dr. Joseph Vollo, Dr. Katherine Vollo, and the rest of our team look forward to meeting you.

 Whether you are missing a single tooth or have lost an entire arch, dental implants offer a wealth of benefits for your smile.
 Some of the most significant advantages of this comprehensive tooth replacement option include:

 - Provides a replacement which mimics the natural tooth structure for unsurpassed stability and security.

 - Unlike non-implant retained options, which need to be replaced periodically, dental implants can remain stable and secure for decades.